Fraction Multiplication

 How It Works

 Multiplying fractions is straightforward: multiply the numerators to get the new numerator, and multiply the denominators to get the new denominator.
 Then simplify the result by dividing both by their Greatest Common Divisor.
+In many problems, you can also cross-cancel common factors before multiplying to keep the arithmetic smaller.

 Example Problem